 So I built mt5-httpapi.
 A real Windows VM running inside Docker via QEMU/KVM, with the full MT5 terminal in portable mode and a Flask REST API on top.
 No Wine, no emulation hacks, no janky workarounds.
 A legit Windows 11 environment running the actual MetaTrader 5 binary, accessible over plain HTTP/JSON from anywhere.

 Multiple brokers.
 Multiple accounts.
-Each terminal gets its own API process on its own port.
+Each terminal gets its own API process inside the VM, and an always-on nginx sidecar fronts them all behind a single host port at http://localhost:8888/<broker>/<account>/....
 Run two FTMO challenges simultaneously, or mix brokers, or run ten terminals on one box — whatever you need.

 How This Abomination Works